flosskosova/foss4g-2023/content/tutorials/session_leader.md

 You may want to send a calendar invitation with all the details just to make sure they don't forget anything.

+### Introductions

+A moderator should prepare who each speaker is to give a proper introduction before they start presenting.
+You can use the data from the schedule, but read at least once who they are and be prepared.

+### Questions for Speakers

+Although not mandatory, it is always a courtesy to prepare one or two questions for each speaker in your session in case there are no questions from the audience.

+### Backup Moderator

+As this is an online event, there may be problems that may prevent you from moderating the session.
+It would be good if you can find a backup person that can cover you in case you can't make it.
+We will have a pool of candidates to cover any issues, but as there may be more than one incident at the same time, it is always better to have someone explicitly watching if you enter your session.

 ## During the Event

 Speakers will log into *Streamyard* with the link you provide them and Moderators will log into both *Venueless* and *Streamyard*.

+Please, be online and ready at least 20 minutes before the starting time of your session.

 ### Strict schedule